 Camping: For camping, the entire cost of the stay plus taxes and reservation fee must be paid at the time of the reservation.

-Group reservations: Group reservations of 4 cabins or 10 rooms can be made 5 years in advance at any of the 6 resort parks.
-Individual reservations for inn rooms and cabins can be made up to 2 years at any of the parks that have those facilities.
-Reservations for campsites and picnic shelters can be made up to 1 year prior to check-in.
-Groups wanting to reserve 4 cabins or more or 10 inn rooms or more can call 532-7707 to check availability.
+Group reservations: Group reservations of four cabins or 10 rooms can be made five years in advance at any of the six resort parks.
+Individual reservations for inn rooms and cabins can be made up to two years at any of the parks that have those facilities.
+Reservations for campsites and picnic shelters can be made up to one year prior to check-in.
+Groups wanting to reserve four cabins or more or 10 inn rooms or more can call 532-7707 to check availability.

 Six parks have inns that can provide overnight accommodations along with restaurants, catering operations and conference centers that are equipped to handle weddings, both indoors and outdoors.

-For details, contact the Group Reservationist at any of those resort parks or contact our Sales Manager Ronnie Douglas at 615-532-7707.
+For details, contact the Group Reservationist at any of those resort parks or contact our Group Sales Manager at 615-532-7707.